chrisbinnie/kubernetes-security/index.md

   - name: registry-credentials
 ```

-**Security Tip**: Always use specific image tags or SHA digests instead of 'latest' to ensure consistency and prevent supply chain attacks.
+**Useful Tip**: Always use specific image tags or SHA digests instead of 'latest' to ensure consistency and prevent supply chain attacks.

 ## Runtime Security